Water Supply Contract Extension

 DWR released the draft Environmental Impact Report (DEIR) on August 17, 2016, and the public comment period closed October 17, 2016.
 DWR held a public hearing for the DEIR on September 12, 2016, at the Tsakopoulos Library Galleria in Sacramento, California.
-Links to the DEIR and related documents are available below.
 The final Environmental Impact Report (FEIR) was released on November 16, 2018.
-The FEIR, DEIR and related documents are available at the publications links below.
+The FEIR, DEIR and related documents are available on request.

 Legislative Informational Hearings

 By letter dated May 10, 2018, to Senator Holly Mitchell, DWR Director Karla Nemeth, requested that an Informational Hearing be scheduled before the Joint Legislative Budget Committee regarding the SWP Water Supply Contract Extension.
 Such a hearing is required by Water Code Section 147.5.
 The request was accompanied by the Proposed Contract Extension Amendment, dated February 13, 2018.
 The Amendment is based on the Agreement in Principle resulting from public negotiations between DWR and the 29 water contractors that concluded in June 2014.

 The Senate Natural Resources and Water Committee held an informational hearing at the Capitol regarding the State Water Project Water Supply Contract Extension program July 3, 2018.
 A second informational hearing before the Joint Legislative Budget Committee was held on September 11, 2018.